NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/_index.md

 ### Scratch Space

-Anchore uses a local directory for image analysis operations including downloading layers and unpacking the image content for the analysis process.
+Nextlinux uses a local directory for image analysis operations including downloading layers and unpacking the image content for the analysis process.
 This space is necessary on each analyzer worker service and should not be shared.
 The scratch space is ephemeral and can have its lifecycle bound to that of the service container.